89douner/hands_on_computer_vision_with_TensorFlow2/README.md

 # hands_on_computer_vision_with_TensorFlow2

-Python with numpy version code: Refer to "Deep Learning from scratch" TensorFlow 2 version code: Refer to "Hands-On-Computer-Vision-with-TensorFlow-2"
+Python with numpy version code: Refer to "Deep Learning from scratch"<br>
+TensorFlow 2 version code: Refer to "Hands-On-Computer-Vision-with-TensorFlow-2"

 Later, I'm going to add pytorch version.